hashicorp/vault/website/source/intro/getting-started/help.html.md

 then "aws/deploy" would generate access keys for the "deploy" policy.

 The access keys will have a lease associated with them.
-The access keys can be revoked by using the Vault ID.
+The access keys can be revoked by using the lease ID.
 ```

 Within a path, we're given the parameters that this path requires.